gautamjajoo/gautamjajoo.github.io/_pages/about.md

 Hey folks!
 I am Gautam Jajoo, a fourth-year undergraduate student at BITS Pilani pursuing Bachelors in Computer Science and Masters in Economics.
 I like to code and love to work at the intersection of tech, business and innovation.

-My research interests include Federated Learning, Privacy Preserving ML, and Software Engineering.
+My research interests include Federated Learning, Privacy Preserving & Secure ML, and Distributed Learning.
 I am also interested in understanding of human behavior in various interactions.

 My hobbies include quizzing, playing chess, and watching movies(I am a movie buff ;)).
 Apart from that, I love writing jokes, and sometimes I try to do standup.